Ccode104/FYP-Project/README.md

 ---

-This documentation provides a comprehensive overview of the Edu Portal system.
+This documentation provides a comprehensive overview of the Unified Academic Portal system.
 For detailed API specifications, refer to the Swagger documentation available at `/api-docs` when the backend server is running.